Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Datasets

-In this section, we make use of the early GAaP \unions data to test different high-redshift LBG selections. \paragraph{LBG color-color selection:} We use the early \unions GAaP photometric data available in the \unions collaboration, to test a color–color box selection of high-redshift $r < 24.2$ LBGs referred to as [COSMOS: TMG $u$-dropout] in \citet{RuhlmannKleider2024LBGCLAUDS} (see their Table 1).
-For $22 < r < 24.2$, the $u$-dropout color-box selection is defined as
+We use the early \unions GAaP photometric data available in the \unions collaboration, to test a color–color box selection of high-redshift $r < 24.2$ LBGs referred to as [COSMOS: TMG $u$ dropout] in \citet{RuhlmannKleider2024LBGCLAUDS} (see their Table 1).
+For $22 < r < 24.2$, the $u$-dropout color selection is defined as

 This sample is referred to as \texttt{UNIONS\_colorcut} and yields a photometric LBG angular density of $1400$ deg$^{-2}$ and a magnification bias $s(r_{\rm lim}=24.2)=0.25$.
 To assess the redshift distribution of these photometrically selected $u$-dropout LBGs, we match geometrically the selected \unions-LBGs to deep photometric redshift catalogs provided by \texttt{CLAUDS}+\texttt{HSC} imaging on XMM (XMM benefits from \unions multi-band imaging).
 The corresponding photometric redshift distribution is displayed in the right panel of \figreff{fig:nz}.
 In our previous \citet{Payerne2025lbg} idealistic dataset, the resulting redshift distribution $n(z)$ is relatively narrow, peaking sharply at $z\sim 3$.
 In comparison to the color-box selection, which peaks at $z\sim 1.5$ with a broader shape, the difference reflects (i) the slight optimistic $ugrz$ magnitude depth used in \citet{Payerne2025lbg} for the degradation procedure (ii) the use of a Random Forest approach (iii) the simplified and noise-free nature of the simulated conditions in \citet{Payerne2025lbg}, where measurement uncertainties, selection effects, and intrinsic galaxy diversity are minimized.
 The broadening of the \unions distribution can be attributed to observational noise in \unions data, all of which introduces scatter and extends the distribution away from the main peak.
 As a result, the realistic dataset provides a more accurate representation of the complexity encountered in real observations.